 The levelling system we’ve seen in Call of Duty is also used in online learning.
 Content can be structured into levels, and experience points can even be earned.
 Once a learner has earned enough experience they will level up, and unlock access to the next batch of content.

 Content can also be placed within learning games.
 In these, the learner will play a game, and doing well will unlock a snippet of content.
 They’ll need to keep playing well to earn access to all of the content, and to complete the unit.

 In both of these examples, the learning content itself is the unlockable reward.
 This helps to engage learners, and makes the content something that they desire access to.

 As gamers, there’s few things we hate more than hand-holding.
-Long, boring tutorial missions and easy levels simply leave us feeling patronised and as though we haven’t really achieved anything on our own.
+Long tutorial missions and easy levels leave us feeling patronised and as though we haven’t achieved anything.

 By contrast, when games really challenge us, they push us to the edge of our abilities.
 This sets our brains into what psychologists call ‘flow’.
-This is the most engaging state for our brains to be in, and allows us to work at the peak of our ability.
+This is the most engaging state for our brains, and lets us work at the peak of our ability.